 Berries are another prime example of how a food with such proven health benefits such as antioxidants has the capacity to stain your teeth.

-It is good to include berries in your diet, so regular consumption of cranberries, raspberries, and blackberries has its plus points, but the negative is these berries make the list of foods that could end up damaging your smile.
+I read some reviews from the Mayo Clinic Diet and it said It is good to include berries in your diet, so regular consumption of cranberries, raspberries, and blackberries has its plus points, but the negative is these berries make the list of foods that could end up damaging your smile.

 You might want to learn more about teeth whitening as one option to combat the effects of staining, but it would also be a good idea to try and combat the effects of certain foods.